aws-samples/aws-online-data-migration-workshop/module4/README.md

 At the end of this task you should now have:

-• Created your SFTP endopoint
-• Noted down the name of your AWS Transfer for SFTP server endpoint
+• Created your SFTP endopoint & noted down the name of your AWS Transfer for SFTP server endpoint
-• Created a logging role

 <br/><br/>